 Many IETF discussion lists use either mailman or another list manager, Majordomo.
 They usually have a "-request" address that handles the administrative details of joining and leaving the list.
 (See Section 2.3 for more information on mailman.)
 It is generally frowned upon when such administrivia appears on the discussion mailing list.

 IETF discussion lists are archived.
-That is, all of the messages sent to the list are automatically stored on a host for anonymous HTTP or FTP access.
-Many such archives are listed online at ftp://ftp.ietf.org/ietf-mail-archive or they are in a web-based archive.
+That is, all of the messages sent to the list are automatically stored and made accessible.
+Many such archives are listed online.
 If you don't find the list you're looking for, send a message to the list's "-request" address (not to the list itself!).
-The Working Group charter listings at http://datatracker.ietf.org/wg are a useful source. http://www.ietf.org/wg/concluded is a list of old, concluded WGs.
+The Working Group charter listings are a useful source.
+There is a list of old, concluded WGs.

 Some WG lists apply size limits on messages, particularly to avoid large documents or presentations landing in everyone's mailbox.
-It is well worth remembering that participants do not all have broadband connections (and even those with broadband connections sometimes get their mail on slow connections when they travel), so shorter messages are greatly appreciated.
+It is well worth remembering that although most participants do, not all have broadband connections (those in remote locations may still rely on lower bandwidth, slower connection when the Internet is available to them), so shorter messages are greatly appreciated.
 Documents can be posted as Internet-Drafts; presentation material can be posted to a web site controlled by the sender or sent personally to people who ask for it.
 Some WGs set up special sites to hold these large documents so that senders can post there first, then just send to the list the URL of the document.

 Working Groups sometimes hold interim meetings between IETFs.
 Interim meetings aren't a substitute for IETF meetings, however — a group can't decide to skip a meeting in a location they're not fond of and meet in Cancun (or even someplace mundane) three weeks later, for example.
 Interim meetings require AD approval and need to be announced at least one month in advance.
 Location and timing need to allow fair access for all participants.
 Like regular IETF meetings, someone needs to take notes and the group needs to take attendance.
 Decisions tentatively made during an interim WG meeting still must be ratified on the mailing list.

-In recent years, some Working Groups have started to have "virtual interim meetings" which take place over the phone and/or online instead of face-to-face.
-Virtual interim meetings can be useful for getting Working Groups to pay attention to their work between the regular IETF face-to-face meetings, and have a much lower cost for attendance than face-to-face interim meetings.
+Some Working Groups host "virtual interim meetings" which take place over the collaborative online tools or phone instead of face-to-face.
+Virtual interim meetings can be useful for getting Working Groups to pay attention to their work between the regular IETF face-to-face meetings, speed work progress, and have a much lower cost for attendance than face-to-face interim meetings.
 Virtual interim meetings have the same reporting requirements as face-to-face virtual meetings.